-Today we turn to another nominee, a Bush-Cheney insider nominated to the D.C.
-Circuit.
-When President Clinton nominated qualified moderates to vacancies on the D.C.
+When President Clinton nominated highly-qualified moderates to vacancies on the D.C.
 Circuit, Republicans refused to proceed.
-Now, in a total reversal of their practice with President Clinton, they are rushing to confirm a Bush-Cheney Administration insider to the 11th seat on that same court.
+Now, in a total reversal of their practice with President Clinton, they are rushing to proceed with a Bush-Cheney Administration insider to the 11th seat on that same court.

 Mr. Keisler's nomination is a culmination of the Republicans' decades-long attempt to pack the D.C.
 Circuit.
 Dating back to President Clinton's first term, the Republicans have played politics with the D.C.
 Circuit, blocking President Clinton's nominees to preserve a majority of Republican appointees on that court.
 Their plan has succeeded.
-After confirming Brett Kavanaugh this year and two other nominees last year that I strongly opposed -- Janice Rogers Brown and Thomas Griffith -- Republican appointees now comprise a more than two-to-one majority on this important court.
-This is not a court that needs another rubberstamp for this President's extraordinary exertions of executive power.
+This is not a court that needs another rubberstamp for this President's extraordinary exertions of Executive power.
 We need accountability, the rule of law and independence on that court.

 The last of two Clinton nominees to the D.C.
-Circuit was confirmed in 1997, after being stalled through the 1996 session when not a single circuit nominee was confirmed.
+Circuit was confirmed in 1997, after being nominated in 1995 and stalled through the 1996 session when not a single circuit nominee was confirmed.
 When the Republican Senate majority stalled the nomination of Merrick Garland to the D.C.
 Circuit beyond the 1996 election, even Senator Hatch became frustrated and in March 1997 he proclaimed that the way that Republicans were opposing judicial nominees was "playing politics with judges," was "unfair" and that he was "sick of it."
 Regrettably, he did not follow through.
 That was the last nominee of President Clinton's that Senator Hatch and the Republican Senate were willing to consider to this important Circuit.
-Two highly qualified nominees, Elena Kagan, now Dean of the Harvard Law School, and Allen Snyder, who had served as a clerk to Justice Rehnquist and was an experienced and respected litigator, were left without consideration for years.
+Two highly-qualified nominees, Elena Kagan, now Dean of the Harvard Law School, and Allen Snyder, who had served as a clerk to Justice Rehnquist and was an experienced and respected litigator, were left without consideration for years.
 No questions were raised about their qualifications, as there have been for so many of President Bush's nominations.
 The fact is that for the rest of President Clinton's second term, Senate Republicans would not consider another nominee to the D.C.
 Circuit.
 They were just blocked, pocket filibustered with impunity.

 Despite the unwillingness of Senate Republicans to act on President Clinton's nominees to the D.C.
 Circuit for years, Senate Democrats cooperated in the consideration of the nomination of now-Chief Justice John Roberts to the D.C.
 Circuit.
 At the time, John Roberts was Mr. Snyder's junior and his partner at Hogan and Hartson.
 He was the first judge confirmed to the circuit in six years.
-The Senate has since confirmed Janice Rogers Brown, Thomas Griffith and Brett Kavanaugh to the D.C.
-Circuit.
+The Senate has since confirmed three more.
 Today, judges appointed by Republican Presidents outnumber those appointed by Democratic Presidents seven to three on this pivotal Circuit, even before Mr. Keisler's nomination.

 The speed with which the Committee has turned to this hearing on Mr. Keisler's nomination stands in stark contrast to treatment applied by the Republican-controlled Senate to President Clinton's nominees to the D.C.
 Circuit.
 Before we allow this President to pack the D.C.
 Circuit further, we should at least make a careful and deliberate effort to review this nomination to a lifetime appointment.
-Rushing this hearing does not allow even for that.